 Swimming pool owners have the choice between engaging either their territorial authority (Manawatū District Council) or an Independent Qualified Pool Inspector (IQPI) to perform the inspection.

 An IQPI is a person accepted by the Ministry of Business, Innovation and Employment (MBIE) as qualified to carry out the periodic inspections.
-Trading Standards has a list of IQPI’s available online and will add to it when more register.
-Refer to the Trading Standards website for the public register.
+Trading Standards maintains the national register of IQPI’s and provides guidance about the responsibilities of an IQPI.
+Refer to the Trading Standards website for more information.